Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ankur Pant

-And any sense of the exit margins for this year, any target on that front?
+Sure.
+And any sense of the exit margin for this year?
+Any target on that front?

 Prabhakar Atla

-We’re not commenting on the full year numbers as you know Ankur, but I’ll say I’ll just repeat what we said in the previous call.
-Our H2 margins will be better than H1 margins.
+We’re not commenting on the full year numbers, as you know, Ankur.
+But I will say — I’ll just repeat what we said in the previous call, our H2 margins will be better than H1 margins.

 Ankur Pant

 And just one final data keeping question.
-So you have quantified new business as a percentage of total deal.
+So you have quantified within the percentage of total deal.

 Karan Uppal

 Yeah, thanks for the opportunity.
-Sukumal you spoke about on the verticals outlook.
+Sukamal, you spoke about on the verticals outlook.
 Just wanted to check on the geography front.
-There’s a lot of noise around the.
-Tariff war against restarting between US and Europe.
+There’s a lot of noise around the tariff war again restarting between U.S. and Europe.
 So macro uncertainty remains high.
-So within that, if you can provide the outlook on various geographies in terms of us, Europe and apac and also related question is in terms of the confidence on the pipeline conversion given this macro backdrop.
+So within that, if you can provide the outlook on various geographies in terms of U.S., Europe and APAC?
+And also a related question is in terms of the confidence on the pipeline conversion given this macro backdrop.
 So are you confident of converting the pipeline in Q4 and beyond?
 Yeah, that’s the first question.

 Sukamal Banerjee